flan/sillytavern.diy/guides/api_model_specific/api_providers/nanogpt.md

 5. Paste your API key into the **Custom API Key (Optional)** field.
 6. Click **Connect**.

-> **Note:** There is no UI option to request model reasoning in Text Completions mode.
+> **Note:** There is no current work around to show thinking.
+While there is a request reasoning button hidden under sampler select it does not seem to work.
+Addiontally `v1legacy` and `v1thinking` are not currently supported by the completions endpoint.

 #### Supported Models and Samplers